Finding My Inner Joy and Connection Through Music

 What comes to your mind?
 Most importantly, how does it make you feel on the inside?

-If you took a chance with this exercise in any way, congratulate yourself because you did something for yourself regardless of what someone else may think of you.
+If you took a chance with this exercise in any way, congratulate yourself.
+Regardless of what someone else may think of you, you did something for yourself.

 Music is my joy